Submit your email address if you'd like to be notified when I post a new song or CD.

 This song used to receive a lot of airplay on Shaky Tee's "Divas and Dames" show at Artistlaunch.com.
 It's one of the early recordings from Rose and Blows.
 It's funny... it seems the earliest recordings are the fan favorites.

-Written just after the First World War, this is a song about being prepared to defend their fair country at whatever cost.
+Written just after the First World War, this is a song about being

 I call this one sci-fi folk music.
 It's part of a bigger story that only jeez can tell, and I hope one day he tells the whole story through music.
 My favorite line is "An alligator man got my man Sam, I got away now here I am."